 Can I bring children to the event?

-As this is the first year of the festival we do not have a children’s area, however most of the acts, classes and activities are suitable for younger ones.
+We do not have a specific children’s area, however most of the acts, classes and activities are suitable for younger ones.
 Please note that some films playing in the Long Haul Campsite may be age restricted.
 Under 16 tickets are available here and children 4 and under go free.

 When will I receive my tickets?